 We released the findings of Phase 1 on May 14, 2021.
 Below is a summary of the information in the Phase 1 Final Report (link to PDF).

 This interactive COVID-19 dashboard displays data from the number of tests completed through the UWindsor qPCR screening and Windsor and Essex County wastewater surveillance data.
+As of March 13, 2023, we will no longer update the dashboard.

 Wastewater from Windsor-Essex is collected from wastewater treatment plants every Monday, Wednesday and Friday.